 However, if you feel that the excitement or the spark is lost in your relationship “completely”, you may have some reason to worry then.
 The honeymoon phase being over indicates a sense of security, not utter boredom.
 If you think you’re getting sick of seeing them and are plain bored, there’s a bigger problem here.
 Owing to this, a breakup after the honeymoon phase can become a real risk if you and your partner are not compatible with each other.
 It’s possible that you are losing interest after the cupcake phase.

 3. You don’t spend much time together

-4. You can be yourself around each other
+4. You don’t feel the need to be ‘perfect’ around each other anymore

-Gone are the days where you would dress to impress.
-You freely roam around wearing sweats in front of him.
-The ‘no makeup days’ seem to keep increasing.
-He sees the ‘ugly’ you and still has a smile on his face.
-You both don’t care about doing embarrassing things in front of each other.
-Your partner gets to know your bad habits and fetishes and you don’t get all red when they are revealed to him.
-It is when you both fall in love with each other’s real self and not the first impressions.
+Gone are the days when you would dress to impress them.
+Now, you freely roam around wearing sweats or boxers in front of your partner.
+The ‘no makeup’ days seem to keep increasing.
+They see the real you and still have a smile on their face.
+You both don’t care about doing embarrassing things in front of each other because you are now so comfortable around one another, and you no longer worry about dating etiquette too much as well.

 5. You’ve had your first fight